pepa65/twofat/README.md

-   clip      Put code of entry NAME onto the clipboard delete    Delete entry NAME password  Change password import    Import entries 'NAME,SECRET,CODELENGTH' from CSV file help, h   Shows a list of commands or help for one command
+   clip      Put code of entry NAME onto the clipboard delete    Delete entry NAME password  Change password import    Import entries 'NAME,SECRET,CODELENGTH' from CSVFILE help, h   Shows a list of commands or help for one command

 GLOBAL OPTIONS: